 Clubs & Afterschool Activities

 The Student Life Program at Millennium consists of 25+ activities that support leadership development, creative expression, social responsibility, healthy lifestyles, civic engagement, and cultural awareness.
 All extracurricular activities are created based on student interest.
-If there is a club you would like to start that is not listed here, please contact Mr. Becker (firstname.lastname@example.org) or come to the main office (on the 13th floor) for a new club proposal form.
+If there is a club you would like to start that is not listed here, please contact Mr. Becker (email@example.com) or come to the Main Office for a New Club Proposal Form.

-For questions about a club or afterschool activity, please email the faculty contact directly (see below for their email addresses) and also see the attached room schedule regarding which days/rooms clubs or homework help are meeting:
+For questions about a club or afterschool activity, please email the faculty contact directly.
+See below for their email addresses and the Afterschool and Clubs 2021.22 Schedule regarding which days/rooms that clubs or homework help are meeting.